kljr/SpringboardVM/README.md

 Optional: copy the contents of templates/bashrc_host to your .bashrc file, and set the path for the PATH_TO_NEW_SBVM constant.
 This will provide the aliases and shortcuts that make it easier to manage SpringboardVM and navigate among multiple sites.
-These shortcuts are also automatically installed on the guest.
+These aliases are also automatically installed on the guest.

 After the initial install, if you want to create additional Springboard sites besides the two